AdobeDocs/analytics-platform.en/help/use-cases/aa-data/marketing-channels.md

 >[!NOTE]
 >
->To maximize effectiveness of Marketing Channels for Attribution IQ and Customer Journey Analytics, we have published some [revised best practices](https://experienceleague.adobe.com/docs/analytics/components/marketing-channels/mchannel-best-practices.html).
+>To maximize effectiveness of Marketing Channels for attribution and Customer Journey Analytics, we have published some [revised best practices](https://experienceleague.adobe.com/docs/analytics/components/marketing-channels/mchannel-best-practices.html).

 Marketing channel settings operate differently between Platform data and report suite data.
 Consider the following differences when setting up Marketing channels for Customer Journey Analytics: